JuliaReach/ReachabilityAnalysis.jl/docs/src/man/faq.md

 ### Why did you choose Julia to write this library?

+The language choice when programming for research purposes usually depends on the developers' background knowledge which directly impacts convenience during development and output performance in the final product.
+On the one hand, compiled languages such as C++ offer high performance, but the compilation overhead is inconvenient for prototyping.
+On the other hand, interpreted languages such as Python offer an interactive session for convenient prototyping, but these languages fall behind in performance or need to extend the code to work with another lower-layer program such as Numba or Cython (known as the two-language problem).
+A compromise between the two worlds are just-in-time (JIT) compiled languages such as MATLAB.
+Last but not least, the ecosystem of libraries available and the user base is also an important consideration.

+In our case, we began to develop the JuliaReach stack in 2017 and quickly adopted the language when it was at its v0.5 [^v1].
+Julia is a general-purpose programming language but it was conceived with high-performance scientific computing in mind, and it reconciles the two advantages of compiled and interpreted languages described above, as it comes with an interactive read-evaluate-print loop (REPL) front-end, but is JIT compiled to achieve performance that is competitive with compiled languages such as C [^BEKS17].
+A distinctive feature of Julia is multiple dispatch (i.e., the function to execute is chosen based on each argument type), which allows to write efficient machine code based on a given type, e.g., of the set.
+As additional features, Julia is platform independent, has an efficient interface to C and FORTRAN, is supported in Jupyter notebooks (the "Ju" in Jupyter is for *Ju*lia) and well-suited for parallel computing.
+Julia has a determined and quickly-growing community, especially for scientific tools (see the [JuliaLang Community webpage](https://julialang.org/community/organizations/)).
+All this makes Julia an interesting programming language for writing a library for reachability analysis.

 ### Can I use ODE solvers with interval initial conditions?

 Although it is in principle possible to  ODE solvers for